 Brown classifies travel to world destinations into two heightened risk categories: High-Risk Travel and Restricted Travel.
 Definitions of these categories and international travelers affected are indicated as follows:

-High-Risk Travel: International destinations that are posted to the U.S. DOS travel as a Travel Advisory Level 3 (Reconsider Travel) and/or that are deemed as posing a significant health, safety or security risk to the traveler through advisories from International SOS or the CDC.
+High-Risk Travel: International destinations that are posted to the U.S. DOS travel as a Travel Advisory Level 3 (Reconsider Travel) and/or a CDC Level 2 (Practice Enhanced Precautions) and/or that are deemed as posing a significant health, safety or security risk to the traveler through advisories from International SOS or the CDC.